 Use the STAR Method.
 This is a structured manner of responding to a behavioral-based interview question by discussing the specific situation, task, action, and result of the situation you are describing.

-Describe the situation you were in or the task you needed to accomplish.
-You must describe a specific event or situation not a generalized description of what you have done in the past.
+Describe the situation you were in or the task you need to accomplish.
+You must describe a specific event or situation instead of a generalized description of what you have done in the past.
 Be sure to give enough detail for the interviewer to understand.
 This situation can be from a previous job, from a volunteer experience, or any relevant event.